mostafa0996/bosta-task/README.md

 # Description
-A nodejs app that determines the availability of a given list of servers and then returns an available server with the lowest priority number
+A nodejs project that determines the availability of a given list of servers and then returns an available server with the lowest priority number

 # Installing